uthmel/java-cloud-aws-day-5/README.md

 ```

 ## Core Exercise

-1. Create a few orders using a RDS database.
-Orders to be saved in Database.
-2. Update Process flag to false
-3. Process orders and update the Total amount from QTY * AMOUNT
-4. Update Process flag to true
+Get the existing code working.

 ## Extension Exercise

+It works to an extent but there are limits and bugs, for instance it doensn't interact with the database.

+1. Make the application store data into the database (this could be an RDS one or a Neon one)
+2. Process orders and update the Total amount from QTY * AMOUNT plus
+3. Add code to make it possible to update the existing orders in the database and remove the processed ones from the message queue
+4. Improve the code in other ways